Quantum Entanglement Geometry on Severi-Brauer Schemes: Subsystem Reductions of Azumaya Algebras: Introduction

+which is fppf-locally a trivial $\PP^{n-1}$--bundle.
+From the viewpoint of quantum information, $SB(\mathcal A)\to X$ is an algebro--geometric model for a \emph{family of pure-state spaces} whose projective trivializations may carry nontrivial twisting.

 Grothendieck's theory of Azumaya algebras and the Brauer group provides the natural language for such families \cite{Grothendieck1968BrauerI,Grothendieck1968BrauerII,Grothendieck1968BrauerIII} (see also \cite{Azumaya1951MaximallyCentral,AuslanderGoldman1960Brauer}).
-These tools successfully describe the background twisting of the projective state bundle.
-However, they do not by themselves supply a globally coherent notion of quantum entanglement, and thus they do not single out a canonical Segre locus inside $SB(\mathcal A)$.
+These tools describe the twisting of the projective state bundle.
+They do not, however, choose a Segre locus inside $SB(\mathcal A)$.

-\subsection{The remaining problems.}
+\subsection{The remaining problems}

 Fix a factorization type $\mathbf d=(d_1,\dots,d_s)$ with $n=\prod_i d_i$, let $\Sigma_{\mathbf d}\subset \mathbb{P}^{n-1}$ be the Segre variety, and denote by $G_{\mathbf d}\subset \mathrm{PGL}_n$ its stabilizer (Definition \ref{def:segrestab}).